-- Connect the projector to a computer as described in "Connecting a computer" on page 13 - Take a suitable VGA cable (only one supplied) and connect one end of the cable to the D-Sub input socket of the video monitor. - Or if your monitor is equipped with a DVI input socket, take a VGA to DVI-A cable and connect the DVI end of the cable to the DVI input socket of the video monitor. - 3.
-Connect the other end of the cable to the COMPUTER OUT socket on the projector.
-The final connection path should be like that shown in the following diagram:

-- The COMPUTER OUT output only works when COMPUTER IN 1 or COMPUTER IN 2 is made to the projector. - To use this connection method, make sure the Active VGA Out and Active Audio Out functions are turned on.
-See "Active VGA Out" on page 41 and "Audio Settings" on page 41 for details.
+- Connect the projector to a computer as described in "Connecting a computer" on page - Take a suitable VGA cable (only one supplied) and connect one end of the cable to the D-Sub input socket of the video monitor. - Or if your monitor is equipped with a DVI input socket, take a VGA to DVI-A cable and connect the DVI end of the cable to the DVI input socket of the video monitor. - 3.
+Connect the other end of the cable to the MONITOR OUT socket on the projector. - The MONITOR OUT output only works when COMPUTER IN 1 or COMPUTER IN 2 is made to the projector. - To use this connection method when the projector is in standby mode, turn on the Active VGA Out function under the SYSTEM SETUP: Advanced > Standby Settings menu.